Fence Timber Calculator: Smart Timber Selection & Practical Woodworking for DIYers and Pros

 DIY Scenario: Sloped Garden Fence

 Anna built a fence on a sloped backyard.
 She cut posts at varying heights, used string lines for alignment, and staggered boards to follow the slope.
-By acclimating cedar boards and using stainless-steel screws, the fence remained stable for years.
+By acclimating cedar boards and using stainless-steel screws, the fence remained stable for years despite the challenging terrain.

 DIY & Professional Solutions